-But what I am suggesting here today is that the measure of our success cannot be limited to the calculation of a total return on the value of our shares or the profit we produce.
+But the measure of our success cannot be limited to the calculation of a total return value of our shares or the profit we produce.
 The answer must come from the more than 200,000 people who are making it happen every day as they serve others.
+In the process of becoming a world class service provider, the firm must nurture the potential of people and must find and develop its soul.